World’s Best Chocolate Chip Cookies

 • 1 large egg

-• 2 1/4 cups flour (plus I add 2 extra tablespoons flour to prevent spreading)
+• 2 1/4 cups flour (plus, I add 2 extra tablespoons flour to prevent spreading)

 • 1 teaspoon baking powder